BIKASH1002/ML-Model-Monitoring-Using-Grafana/README.md

 ## Overview

-This project leverages Prometheus to scrape and store metrics from a Python-based loan prediction model.
-Grafana visualizes these metrics in an interactive dashboard, giving real-time insights into model accuracy, loss, and system performance.
-This approach ensures that you can monitor your model’s behavior and detect performance degradation efficiently.
+This project involves building and monitoring a loan prediction model using a RandomForestClassifier.
+With Prometheus collecting the model's performance metrics and Grafana visualizing these metrics on an interactive dashboard, the solution ensures real-time insights and helps detect performance bottlenecks early.

 ## Setup